 The side profile is quite nifty, too.
 We like the way the windscreen pillar sweeps backwards into the roof line, and the tightly tailored rear finishes the whole thing off nicely.

 What's it like to drive?

-Suzuki offers the Alto with a single engine choice - a 1.0-litre 3-cylinder petrol unit.
-If you’ve not tried a 3-cylinder engine before, we’re sure you’ll like the distinct sound it makes and the additional character it brings to the car.
+Suzuki offers the Alto with a single engine choice - a 1.0-litre three-cylinder petrol unit.
+If you’ve not tried an engine of this size before, we’re sure you’ll like the distinct sound it makes and the additional character it brings to the car.